Here and there I have information about the Pater Familias but not yet a text solely dedicated to him.

 According to a family genealogy that I got Franz Otto was born on 24 February 1856 in Schöppingen, Germany, only a few kilometers passed the Dutch border.
 Public archives from Amsterdam have him listed as being born on 25 February.
 Franz’ Otto’s father was also called Franz.
 The name runs in the family!
 For all Franz’s goes that every once in a while the writing Frans is used.
 (For senior one time Frantz, but I think this is a setting error.)

-On 19 January 1888 Franz Otto marries Elise Dorothea Struve (or as you can see on the right, sometimes called Theodora Elise Struve) who was born on 1 May 1950 in Varel in the North of Germany.
-The marriage seems to have taken place in Amsterdam, so the couple must have moved there before that time.
+On 19 January 1888 Franz Otto married Elise Dorothea Struve (or as you can see on the right, sometimes called Theodora Elise Struve) who was born on 1 May 1950 in Varel in the North of Germany.
+The marriage seems to have taken place in Amsterdam.

-I ran into a somewhat weird case involving Franz Otto and a business partner called Johann Anton Kemper (1847-1909) who was naturalized in 1886 and lived in Rotterdam.
+I ran into a somewhat weird case involving Franz Otto and Kemper who was naturalized in 1886 and lived in Rotterdam.
 Kemper also seems to have had factories in Germany.
 In 1891 Kemper (“merchant and shopkeeper”) was appointed guardian (tutelage) of three underage children of Juliane Scheelje, the widow of Bernard Gerscher.
 Franz Otto was appointed surveying guardian.
 I suppose Franz Otten and Kemper were business partners and quite likely in Rotterdam.

 The public archives of Amsterdam have Franz Otto living at Westerdokstraat 9, a street which seems to no longer exist.
 Nowadays there is a Nieuwe Westerdokstraat (‘new’), which is very close to the central railway station.